67%

 Sentence and structures

-The Sentence and structures tag is the umbrella for everything about how words combine in English: sentences, clauses, phrases, and the syntactic relations between them.
-Topics gathered here include word order, inversion, supplementation, coordination, negation, indirect speech, and deixis and anaphora.
+The Sentence and structures tag is an umbrella for syntactic topics: sentences, clauses, phrases, word order, inversion, coordination, negation, indirect speech.

 B1 | Intermediate